Maine Coon Kitten Adoption Process & FAQ

 Orijen Cat Freeze Dried Treats

-Orijen Original Cat & Kitten Food - grain free dry cat food for all life stages (fed only in small quantities).
+Orijen Original Cat & Kitten Food - grain free dry cat food for all life stages (only fed in small quantities)

 Our feeding routine includes raw meals for breakfast and dinner, with an additional lunch serving for kittens and pregnant or nursing queens.
 Wet food (or, if absolutely necessary, kibble) is given as a light bedtime snack, while freeze-dried raw is used as a topper and occasional treat.